csbg/BioinformaticsPracticals1/python2.md

 math.factorial(7)
 ```

-We also may change the name of the namespace:
+We also may select a different name for the namespace upon importing:

 ```python
 import math as mathematics